RobPruzan/react-scratch/README.md

 This codebase attempts to implement React, including:

-- internal view hierarchy (normally known as the virtual dom)
+- internal view hierarchy + reconciliation
 - application of view hierarchy to dom
 - a subset of hooks (useState, useEffect, useContext, useMemo, useCallback, useRef)